opulo-inc/docs/docs/feeders/3-software-update/index.md

 # Software Update

-Any LumenPnP model from 3.1 to the current version is ready to work with the Photon feeders.
+Any LumenPnP model from v3.1 to the current version is ready to work with the Photon feeders.
 If you have an older LumenPnP that has its original firmware, it is possible you'll need to update both your LumenPnP's firmware and OpenPnP.

 ## Update OpenPnP

-Please update to the latest version of OpenPnP.
+Please update to the latest version of OpenPnP 2.6

 ## Update Feeder Firmware **(Optional)**